csware/nextcloud-desktop-wiki/System-requirements-for-compiling-the-desktop-client.md

 - zlib binaries: https://github.com/maxirmx/Dist_zlib
 - Visual Studio
 - Recommended: Git bash (it comes with Git)
+- Png2Icon - you need to use this version: https://github.com/hiiamok/png2ImageMagickICO

 ## Linux
 On Ubuntu 18.04 (sames in 16.04) without the optional dependencies: